APRashedAhmed/hierarchical-generalization/README.md

 As expected during the first phase (A), the accuracy of the phase A testing set steadily increases until the end of the phase.
-This pattern applies to the phase B and C testing sets for the middle and right most training phases respectively.
+This pattern applies to the phase B and C testing sets for the middle and rightmost training phases respectively.
 Interestingly the performance on phase A remains high through phase B training and only begins to drop in phase C. Additionally, performance on phase C begins to increase by the end of phase B, perhaps indicating some level of generalization.
-Training on phase C seems to cause catestrophic interference with what was learned in phase A and B, as indicated by the dip in performance on those testing sets.
+Training on phase C seems to cause catastrophic interference with what was learned in phases A and B, as indicated by the dip in performance on those testing sets.

 <!-- Markdown References -->